answebdev/amasa-music/README.md

 ![Screenshot 11](screenshots/isoundsmusic-screenshot11.png "Album with No Image")

-Again, a ternary operator was used with the imported placehodler image, this time in the `Artist` component:
+Again, a ternary operator was used with the imported placeholder image, this time in the `Artist` component:

 ```
 <Card.Img